bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 -----------------

 A business calendar defines the official business hours and business days.
-These setting are used for business calendar calculations, e.g. what date will it be in three business days.
+These settings are used for business calendar calculations, e.g. what date will it be in three business days.
 See at :designer-guide:`Designer Guide </ivy.concepts.html>`
 and :public-api:`IBusinessCalendar </ch/ivyteam/ivy/application/calendar/IBusinessCalendar.html>`